-You can claim for up to 2 return air journeys a week.
+You can claim for up to 2 return air journeys a week, one for each parent.

-You can claim up to £8.50 a day for food and non-alcoholic drinks.
+You can claim a flat rate of £8.50 for food and non-alcoholic drinks per parent, per day.

-Or, the hospital can provide one parent up to 3 meals a day for free.
+Or, the hospital can give both parents up to 3 meals a day for free.

 Your hospital might not offer both of these options, but it will offer at least one.
-Find out what is available at your hospital by speaking to staff.
+Find out what's available at your hospital by speaking to staff.
 You do no need to collect receipts for meals.

 Twins and multiple birth

-You can't make a claim from the Neonatal Expenses Fund for the costs of:
+You can not make a claim from the Neonatal Expenses Fund for the costs of: